Visa Sponsorship: What Employees Need to Know

 Regardless of your immigration status, all employees in the UK, including those in tourism and hospitality, are entitled to basic rights.
 These include:

-Tips : Your employer must pass on tips without deductions, other than usual tax and National Insurance deductions.
-They must also share these tips between employees in a fair and transparent way.
+• Tips : Your employer must pass on tips without deductions, other than usual tax and National Insurance deductions.
+They must also share these tips between employees in a fair and transparent way as outlined on the ACAS website.

 If you encounter any issues at work related to your immigration status or employment rights, there are organisations that can provide free or low-cost legal advice.
 Just Right Scotland and Citizens Advice Bureaux are excellent starting points if you need help understanding your legal position or resolving workplace disputes.